 TENT REPAIR

-This guide explains how to repair your X-Mid 1 or X-Mid 2 tent which are built from woven fabrics.
-This guide does not apply to DCF products (the Pro series tents) but does apply to the woven floor used in the Pro tents.
+This guide explains how to repair your X-Mid or X-Dome tent which are built from woven fabrics.
+This guide does not apply to DCF products (the Pro series tents) but does apply to the woven floor used in some Pro tents.

-The first thing to be aware of is that your X-Mid uses a fabric with different coatings on each side.
+The first thing to be aware of is that your tent uses a fabric with different coatings on each side.
 As a result, different tapes and adhesives will stick to different sides.
-More specifically, the X-Mid fabric uses a silicone coating on the outside and a PE coating on the inside, where silicone based adhesives will only stick to the outside, and PU or PE based adhesives will only stick to the inside.
-So for example, a silicone based adhesive will only stick to the outside of the fly and the bottom side of the floor.
+More specifically, the fabric uses a silicone coating on the outside and a PE coating on the inside.
+So only silicone based adhesives will stick to the outside, and only PU or PE based adhesives will stick to the inside.
+For example, a silicone based adhesive will only stick to the outside of the fly and the bottom side of the floor.

 Strategies

-If you have large holes, long rips, or other major damage, you could try to repair it with repair tape, but quite likely sending it to professional gear repair shop like Rainy Pass Repair or someone else who can sew is the way to go.
-Professional Gear repair shops can also repair zippers and mesh damage.
+If you have large holes, long rips, or other major damage, you may be to repair it with repair tape, but quite likely sending it to us or a professional gear repair shop like Rainy Pass Repair or to someone else who can sew is the best way to go.

-Lastly, if you have damage to your bug netting (noseeum mesh) there are some repair patches you can use, but sewing is usually the best approach (and even that is difficult).
+Lastly, if you have damage to your bug netting (noseeum mesh) there are some mesh repair patches you can use.
+These work well if you apply them to both sides, but tears larger than these patches will need to be sewn.

 Techniques